 - Placing a handgun in someone’s face

-- Using your hands to mimic the firing of a gun in the presence of another person
+- Using your hands to mimic the firing of a gun in the direction of another person

 Is Terroristic Threats a Felony in PA?